Naralux/mediacenter/README.md

     - If you want to use Torrentio and/or Zilean:
         - Grab the files from [here](https://github.com/dreulavelle/Prowlarr-Indexers/tree/main/Custom) and place them inside `${ROOT_DIR}/config/prowlarr-config/Definitions/Custom/`.
     - Configure indexers.
+12. Setup Plex.
+    - Configure movie library to point to `/data/media/movies`.
+    - Configure tv library to point to `/data/media/tv`.

+# Plans
+- Add Autoscan to the stack to refresh Plex once new media is added by Radarr/Sonarr.

 # Interesting Reads + Credits
 - [Servarr Wiki](https://wiki.servarr.com/).
 Especially the [Docker Guide](https://wiki.servarr.com/docker-guide).